The Brooklyn Nets made a mistake.

 To bring themselves back from the brink of disaster and attempt to get back on the right track, the Nets went out and signed Kyrie Irving and Kevin Durant before then trading more draft picks for James Harden.
 That Brooklyn Nets team was thought to be an NBA Championship squad, but the Barclays Center has yet to raise a banner.
 Even more infuriating, the Nets traded James Harden to the Philadelphia 76ers for Seth Curry, Andre Drummond two first-round picks, and disgruntled point guard Ben Simmons.
 Curry and Drummond were solid, while Simmons never stepped a single foot on the court for Brooklyn in 2022.
 Not great.

 At the end of the series, with Boston dominating all the way through, all Nets coach Steve Nash could do was throw his hands up and surrender.
-There were no more impediments he could throw at Ime Udoka’s squad.
-Nash had tried everything, and it’s not going to get easier.
+There were no more impediments he could throw at this Celtics squad.
+Nash had tried everything, and if last season was any indication, it was not going to get easier.